TIBCOSoftware/snappydata/docs/programming_guide/udf_and_udaf.md

 # User Defined Functions (UDF) and User Defined Aggregate Functions (UDAF)
-Users can define a function and completely customize how SnappyData evaluates data and manipulates queries using UDF and UDAF functions across sessions.
+Users can define a function and completely customize how TIBCO ComputeDB evaluates data and manipulates queries using UDF and UDAF functions across sessions.
 The definition of the functions is stored in a persistent catalog, which enables it to be used after node restart as well.

 !!!
 Note
-	Support for UDF is available from SnappyData version release 0.8 onwards.
+	Support for UDF is available from TIBCO ComputeDB version release 0.8 onwards.

 ## Create User Defined Function